vaamonde/ca-certificates/01-ca/02-ca-openssl.md

 	#2048, 3072 ou 4096, padrão utilizado: 2048 bits

 	#criando a chave raiz priva da CA
-	#opções do comando openssl: genrsa (command generates an RSA private key), -criptokey (Encrypt the
+	#opções do comando openssl: genrsa (command generates an RSA private key), -out (The output file to
-	#private key with the AES, CAMELLIA, DES, triple DES or the IDEA ciphers) -out (The output file to
 	#write to, or standard output if not specified), -passout (The output file password source), pass:
 	#(The actual password is password), bits (The size of the private key to generate in bits)
 	sudo openssl genrsa -aes256 -out /etc/ssl/private/pti-ca.key.old -passout pass:pti@2018 2048